sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_30_CircuitUsing7SegmentDisplayKeyboardAndCPUQuiz/Quiz01.md

 **Description**

-a) The binary equivalent of 2 is 0 0 1 0, so it will be the output when we press 2.

-b) The binary equivalent of 2 is 0 0 1 0, so it will be the output when we press 2.

-c) The binary equivalent of 2 is 0 0 1 0, so it will be the output when we press 2.

-d) The binary equivalent of 2 is 0 0 1 0, so it will be the output when we press 2.
+The binary equivalent of 2 is 0 0 1 0, so it will be the output when we press 2.

 ---
 ---